ufs-community/uwtools/docs/sections/user_guide/yaml/components/mpas.rst

 path:
 """""

-An absolute path to the MPAS-ready files to be used initial and lateral boundary condition input.
-The names of the files are specified in the MPAS streams.atmosphere XML file, and may be specified in the ``streams: values:`` block of the driver YAML.
+An absolute path to the MPAS-ready files to be used for initial and lateral boundary conditions input.
+The names of the files are specified in the MPAS ``streams.atmosphere`` XML file, and may be specified in the ``streams: values:`` block of the driver YAML.

 length:
 ^^^^^^^